mozzarellaV8/agora-marketplace/AgAssociationRules-01-prep.md

 Even though association rule mining is often written about in terms of finding novel itemsets and rules, I'm going to be focusing more on

--seeing what traverses this market network
+- seeing what traverses this market network
 - what relationships might exist, and
 - looking at probabilities for different classes occurring